-On May 16, 2017, LaFayette Central School District voters will choose four district residents to serve on the LaFayette Board of Education from July 1, 2017 to June 30, 2020.
+On May 16, 2017, LaFayette Central School District voters will choose three district residents to serve on the LaFayette Board of Education from July 1, 2017 to June 30, 2020 and one district resident to serve on the LaFayette Board of Education from July 1, 2017 to June 30, 2018.

 A school board member takes on one of the most important citizen responsibilities: overseeing the education of the community’s youth.
 In these challenging times for public education, school boards are seeking men and women who find excitement and satisfaction in confronting tough challenges and working collegially to rise above them and help students in their communities succeed, according to the New York State Schools Boards Association’s (NYSSBA) website.